 Lawson created the SDGs Committee in March 2019, aiming to help realize a sustainable society through its business activities.
 The committee meets four times a year and is under the direct supervision of the president and CEO, representative director.
 Its members are made up of all division managers up to the rank of director.
 The committee has declared its intention to engage in "sustainable environment preservation activities toward a carbon-free society," in order to realize "Environmental (Machi) friendliness."
-The committee is promoting the formulation of action plans with set targets (KPIs) and progress management.
+The committee formulates implementation plans, manages progress toward achieving its targets (KPIs), and reports on a regular basis to the Board of Directors regarding the status of initiatives on climate change and other issues.

 A working group has been established under the SDGs Committee, tasked with promoting the disclosure of information related to climate change.
-The personnel in charge of management planning and accounting, who undertake business strategies, the personnel in charge of investor relations (IR), and the departments that manage risk are promoting disclosure of information related to governance, strategy, risk management, and metrics and targets, as recommended by the TCFD.
+Personnel in charge of departments and accounting, who undertake business strategies, and personnel in charge of IR, are among those who promote disclosure of information related to governance, strategy, risk management, and metrics and targets, as recommended by the TCFD.
 The working group analyzes risks and opportunities related to climate, grasps their impact on business strategy and revises the strategy, and examines various countermeasures for mitigating and adapting to climate change.
 The working group will also lead efforts to strengthen disclosure of the results of these examinations.